The big fella.

 He intervenes on earth’s affairs just once in the whole year.

 And when he does decide to show up, he doesn’t take the conventional front door approach.
 No no no. He decides, of all things, to slide down your freaking chimney.
-And only if you’re lucky, and I mean really lucky, you’ll catch a glimpse of him.
+And only if you’re lucky, really lucky, you’ll catch a glimpse of him.

 Unfortunately, that is many people’s view of God.

 It’s this weird idea that God somehow hasn’t shown up in an obvious way to the world.
 Now hear me out: this objection might work for other religions.
-But if you are talking about Christianity, you literally couldn’t be more wrong.
+But if you are talking about Christianity, you could not be more wrong.

 Because Christianity is founded on the very person of Jesus.
 Objective.
 Straight up facts.
 God in the flesh (John 1), enters into history, lived and died and now lives again.
-The works and words of Jesus recorded as historical and reliable documents – the word of God – carried across centuries for millions to be able to know this God.
+The works and words of Jesus recorded as historical and reliable documents – carried across centuries for millions to be able to know this God.

 So.
 Please.
 Stop making weird inferences about how much God is present in your life according to how good or bad things are going.
 And don’t start thinking that staring into the sky for a sign is going to help you much.
 Here’s a thought: if you really want to hear God speak to you – read your Bible out loud.
 Hear his voice loud and clear in scripture.